ThomasBolstad/Data_Analysis_Projects/README.md

 These tools were built in a business context to support retail decision-making at scale.

-- **MLB Buyplan Automation**: A macro-enabled Excel tool used to allocate $150M in seasonal merchandise purchases across 4,500 store-team combinations.
+- **Buying Office Buyplan Automation Template**: A macro-enabled Excel tool used to allocate $150M in seasonal merchandise purchases across 25 vendors, 5 sports leagues, 240 teams, and ~1180 brick and mortar locations.
 - **Vendor & Category Recap Dashboard**: Dynamic dashboard summarizing 1M+ rows of vendor sales data, enabling real-time executive insights.
-- **Replenishment Tracker**: Automated report used to chase fast-selling products, driving $1.3M in incremental revenue with 96% sell-through rates.
+- **Replenishment Tracker**: Automated report used to analyze fast-selling products and quickly submit buys to chase into that product, driving $1.3M in incremental revenue with 96% sell-through rates.

 ---